 So if we are a children’s ministry, why do we work with prisoners?
 Consider the following statistics:

 52% of men and 63% of women held in state prisons report having children under the age of 18.
-Without intervention these children are 6 times more likely than other children to be incarcerated at some point in their lives.
+Without intervention these children are three times more likely than other children to be incarcerated at some point in their lives.